simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 ### CPU Power Management

-This can be achieved by using [CPUFriend](https://github.com/acidanthera/CPUFriend) with data provided, in my case, by [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend)
+This can be achieved by using [CPUFriend](https://github.com/acidanthera/CPUFriend) with data provided by [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend)

 The former allows to generate either `CPUFriendDataProvider.kext` or `SSDT-DATA.dsl`.
 Use only one of them to achieve custom power management.

 On my machine [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) was used to set:

 ```
-Low Frequency Mode (LFM) = 800MHz (TDP-down frequency for i7-6600u)
+Low Frequency Mode (LFM) = 800MHz #(TDP-down frequency for i7-6600u)
-Energy Performance Preference (EPP) = 80 (Balance power)
+Energy Performance Preference (EPP) = 80 #(Balance power)
 ```
 The resulting plist was then selected to generate `SSDT-DATA.dsl` with ResourceConverter.sh inside CPUFriend.
 Data were then combined inside `SSDT-PLUG`, which was then renamed [SSDT-XCPM](/EFI/OC/ACPI/SSDT-XCPM.aml).

-If you have a different CPU model, please, **remove CPUFriend.kexts and replace SSDT-XCPM with plain [SSDT-PLUG](/EFI056FirstBoot/OC/ACPI/SSDT-PLUG.aml)**, power management is natevely supported by OpenCore anyway.
-In the case in which you want to create your own profile, follow the guide provided.
+If you have a different CPU model, please, **remove CPUFriend.kext and replace SSDT-XCPM with plain [SSDT-PLUG](/EFI057Install/OC/ACPI/SSDT-PLUG.aml)**, power management is natively supported by OpenCore anyway.
+In the case in which you want to create your own profile, follow the above.

 That's how power consumption looks like on my machine at idle state: